Bias Incident Reporting Procedures

 The Bias Incident Response Team is a team of administrators and faculty who are committed to creating a proactive response to bias incidents.
-Clark’s Bias Incident Response Team includes the Dean of Students; Chief Officer of Diversity and Inclusion; Director of Human Resources; Chief of University Police; and Dean of the College.
-Representatives from other departments such as the International Students and Scholars Office, Athletics, and Student Accessibility Services will also be called upon as necessary.
-Faculty and students (undergraduate and graduate) are also represented on the incident response team.
+Clark’s Bias Incident Response Team includes the Dean of Students; Director for Residential Life & Housing; Director for Diversity and Inclusive Excellence; Director of Human Resources; Chief of University Police; and Dean of the College.

 - Detailed account of the incident, including date, time, and location